lino-framework/welfare/docs/specs/memo.rst

 note
 ======

-Refer to a ticket.
+Refer to a note.
 Usage example:

   See ``[note 1]``.

 Note that the current renderer decides how to render the link.
-For example, the default front end :mod:`lino.modlib.extjs` (or :mod:`lino_extjs6.extjs6`, depending on our :attr:`default_ui
-<lino.core.site.Site.default_ui>` setting) will render it like this:
+For example, the default front end :mod:`lino.modlib.extjs` will render it like this:

 >>> ses = rt.login('robin',
 ...     renderer=settings.SITE.kernel.default_ui.renderer)